Mexico storms: Tourists airlifted from flooded Acapulco

 At least 57 people are now known to have died in flooding and landslides.

-It was the first time since 1958 that two powerful storms hit Mexico within 24 hours.'No hope'
+It was the first time since 1958 that two powerful storms hit Mexico within 24 hours.

 In Acapulco, the army - helped by local airlines - is continuing to fly stranded tourists, Mexicans and foreigners, to the capital Mexico City.